Hierarchical Interpolative Factorization Preconditioner for Parabolic Equations: Numerical Results

 \section{Numerical Results}

 In this section, we demonstrate the performance of PHIF preconditioning for parabolic equations by solving two examples of equation \eqref{eq1}: the heat equation and a logistic reaction-diffusion equation.
-The PHIF preconditioning is compared with incomplete Cholesky preconditioning in terms of the following quantities \begin{itemize} \item mem: the memory usage for PHIF and incomplete Cholesky factorizations; \item $e_a$: the relative error of PHIF of $A$, defined as $\|\A-\F\|/\|\A\|$; \item $e_s$: the relative error of PHIF of $A^{-1}$, defined as $\|I-\A\F^{-1}\|\geq\|\A^{-1}-\F^{-1}\|/\|\A^{-1}\|$; \item $n_i$: the number of CG iterations averaged over 100 time steps, with the relative residual equal to $10^{-12}$. \end{itemize} Both $e_a$ an $e_s$ are estimated using the randomized algorithm described in \cite{HIFDE}.
+The PHIF preconditioning is compared with incomplete Cholesky preconditioning in terms of the following quantities \begin{itemize} \item mem: the memory usage for PHIF and incomplete Cholesky factorizations; \item $t_f$: the factorization time; \item $t_s$: the average solve time for one time step, obtained from averaging over 100 time steps; \item $n_i$: the number of CG iterations averaged over 100 time steps, with the relative residual equal to $10^{-12}$. \end{itemize}

 The only user-defined parameter in the PHIF factorization is the relative precision $\epsilon$ of the interpolative decomposition, which is set to $10^{-3}$ and $10^{-6}$ in the numerical experiments.
 Similarly, a drop tolerance $\epsilon$ is used for the incomplete Cholesky factorization.

-We use randomized power iteration \cite{Dixon,Kuczynski} to estimate $e_a$ and $e_s$, to $10^{-2}$ relative precision.
 The MATLAB code for PHIF used for the numerical experiments is a modified version of FLAM \cite{FLAM} to account for the block Jacobi preconditioning.

 \paragraph{Example 1: the heat equation.} Consider first the 2d heat equation

 with the zero Dirichlet boundary condition and the initial condition equal to the sum of two Gaussians,

 where $c_1=0.35$, $c_1=0.65$ and $\sigma^2=0.05$.
 The diffusion coefficient field is set to